 Have more energy, feel better and increase chances for a longer life.

 You can… by being active.
 Doing any regular physical activity is better than doing none at all.
-Look for ways to add physical activity and limit sedentary behavior in your day.
+Look for ways to add physical activity and limit sedentary behaviour in your day.
 Regular physical activity can: